A Brief History Of The Word

 A few weeks ago, I was shopping at Buffalo Exchange when I came across a bright pink t-shirt.
 Normally, I wouldn't have bothered to pick it up.
-While I love a pop of color in my mostly black wardrobe, pink tends to wash out my ghost-white skin.
-But it wasn't the color that caught my eye, it was the word scrawled across the chest: "Femme."
+While I love a pop of colour in my mostly black wardrobe, pink tends to wash out my ghost-white skin.
+But it wasn't the colour that caught my eye, it was the word scrawled across the chest: "Femme."

 As a lesbian who enjoys makeup, dresses, crop tops, and curling my hair (even though it's such a hassle), I'm basically the definition of a femme.
 So this shirt felt tailor-made for me.
 But at the same time, I was a little irritated thinking about other people wearing it.
 Namely, straight women.
 Because, among the LGBTQ+ community, femme is a descriptor that can feel as inherent to someone's identity as lesbian, bisexual, or genderqueer.
 So to see the word emblazoned across a shirt that was first sold at a mainstream store like Madewell and then eventually found its way to Buffalo Exchange was a little jarring.
 How many straight women have worn the shirt completely oblivious of the queer history it invokes?